-“I first learned The Wedge at a camp three years ago in New Jersey,” said Mike Lum, a 20-year umpire who has worked on the college level for the last five years.
+“I first learned The Wedge at a camp in New Jersey,” said Mike Lum, a college level baseball umpire.
 “I’ve had conversations with minor league and college umps about The Wedge and we all wonder why we are just hearing about this.
 I think the major league umpires have been using this method for a while, but someone coined the phrase The Wedge only recently.”

 So why is it called The Wedge?
 Think of a shape of a wedge or a triangle.
 The two sides of the wedge represent the path of the runner and the flight of the ball.
 An umpire using The Wedge would be in between those two lines to see the point of the play where the tag is applied.

 Chris Marshall is a major advocate of The Wedge.
 “I’ve completely bought into using The Wedge,” said Marshall, who is president & CEO of the New Jersey-based United Collegiate Umpires.
 “I can remember missing two plays at the plate in a Division I postseason tournament game a few years ago because I was using the old-school thinking.
 I read the plays correctly but they developed differently than I expected and I got them both wrong.
 The Wedge now gives me a whole new view of plays at the plate.”